 What to look for

 The best supplements contain a broad and complete range of micronutrients.
-You can take a dose of zinc sulphate or citrate to improve your skin or immunity, and it may be quite effective.
-Combine it with magnesium, and it will double its performance.
+You can take a dose of zinc sulphate or zinc citrate to improve your skin or immunity, and it may be effective.
+Combine it with magnesium however, and it will double its performance.
 Combine it with B vitamins, or a wider range of vitamins and minerals, and it will work more effectively again.
 A synergistic combination of micronutrients is far more effective than taking the individual components.
 The interactions between the components are so complex that it is best to rely on nature to create them wherever possible.
 The best ingredients are from wild herbs, nutrient-dense foods, seaweeds, peat bogs, glacial muds and natural minerals.

 Trace minerals act as catalysts for many biological reactions, including muscle responses, hormone production and nerve transmission.
 Most vitamins will not work without supporting minerals.
 We need some minerals, such as calcium, sodium and potassium, in relatively large quantities.
 Others, such as barium, bismuth, boron, chromium, cobalt, molybdenum, rubidium, selenium, titanium and vanadium are essential in micro-doses, but are toxic at higher levels.
 Your body continually needs a minimum array of minerals just to stay alive, but optimal health requires higher levels, tailored to your individual needs.